StarTuz/virtue/DESIGN_DOCUMENT.md

 # Virtue: Project Design Document

 ## 1. Executive Summary
 **Virtue** is a community-driven, open-source Role-Playing Game (RPG) designed as a spiritual successor to the legendary *Ultima* series.
-Built on **Unreal Engine 5**, Virtue aims to modernize the classic CRPG experience while preserving the deep moral philosophy, world interactivity, and open-ended exploration that defined the genre.
+Built on **Godot 4**, Virtue aims to modernize the classic CRPG experience while preserving the deep moral philosophy, world interactivity, and open-ended exploration that defined the genre.

 This project is unique in its **"Open Contribution"** philosophy, welcoming contributors of all skill levels—from manual coders and level designers to lore writers and playtesters.